Installation

 3apt update

-1. Secure MySql and set root password (required for new MySql installations):
+1. Secure MySql and set root password (only for new MySql installations):

 1mysql_secure_installation